MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
-  PhoneDo is an app that bridges standard JavaScript with Android’s native features.
-It allows you to write scripts to manage hardware and system services including WiFi, Bluetooth, SMS, SIM metadata, and more , using JavaScript coding patterns in an Android environment.
+  PhoneDo is an app that bridges standard JavaScript with Android’s native APIs.
+It allows you to write scripts that interact directly with the device hardware using familiar JavaScript patterns in an Android environment.
 </p>

 <p align="center">